 Make sure you plan a train journey (and to throw your legs outside the door) when you take a trip to Sri Lanka.

 Make sure you read some of my other articles on Sri Lanka!

-I travelled all over this little coconut island, so after you have taken one of the famous blue trains in Sri Lanka make sure you read some my informative guides;
+I travelled all over this little coconut island.
+So, after you have taken one of the famous blue trains in Sri Lanka, make sure you read some of my informative guides;